Involuntary head movements

 - Tourette syndrome.
 Tourette syndrome is a neurological condition associated with motor tics — repetitive movements — and vocal tics — vocal sounds.

 If you’re experiencing any involuntary head twitching, it’s best to make an appointment with your doctor.
+If you don’t already have a provider, our Healthline FindCare tool can help you connect to physicians in your area.
 They can evaluate you and set up a treatment plan based on the root cause of your head twitching.

 For treating chorea: